-If you’re anything like us, you have this vague, nagging memory of your 70-something Grandpa saying these immortal words as he struggled to comb those few remaining hairs over the barren dome atop his head – “one day this will happen to you”.
+If you’re anything like us, you have this vague, nagging memory of your good old Grandpa saying the immortal words – “one day this will happen to you” – as he struggled to comb those few remaining hairs over the barren dome atop his head.
 The dreaded baldness gene.

 And now, you find yourself researching miracle cures and supplements to help that thinning hairline stand strong in the face of what you always thought was a bad combination of genetics.
 Sound familiar?

 Well, we figured its high-time someone put a stop to this vicious cause of family dispute and delivered the facts to the age old question – is baldness hereditary or is it something else?
 So here we go;